Humboldt County, California: Filming location

 Ferndale, in southern Humboldt county, has been featured in such movies as The Majestic and Outbreak.
-It has appeared in made-for-television movies including Salem’s Lot, A Death in Canaan, and Joe Dirt.
-It was also the location of the iconic “I'm a Pepper” commercial for Dr. Pepper.
+It has appeared in made-for-television movies including Salem's Lot, A Death in Canaan, and Joe Dirt.
+It was also the location of the iconic "I'm a Pepper" commercial for Dr. Pepper.

-Additionally the following films were shot in Ferndale: the science fiction horror cult film She Demons (1958), the award winning short film Nonnie & Alex (1995), and the comedy-drama Kingdom Come (2001).
+Additionally the following films were shot in Ferndale: the science fiction horror cult film She Demons (1958), the award-winning short film Nonnie & Alex (1995), and the comedy-drama Kingdom Come (2001).

-TV shows
+Television shows

 Much of The WB's Hyperion Bay and the CBS show Blue Skies as well as an episode of Moonlighting were filmed in Humboldt County.
 The infamous Patterson-Gimlin film was filmed on Bluff Creek near Orleans, California.

 Humboldt County has also been the subject of multiple documentary miniseries including Discovery Channel's Pot Cops and Netflix's Murder Mountain.

 Humboldt County has also been featured in episodes of On the Case with Paula Zahn, The Profit, Hamilton's Pharmacopeia, Top Gear, The Tonight Show with Jay Leno, Survivorman, Diners, Drive-ins and Dives, Finding Bigfoot, Treehouse Masters, Rescue 911, Walking With Dinosaurs, Somebody's Gotta Do It, Monsters Resurrected, Weediquette, Dan Rather Reports, Monster Fish, Beachfront Bargain Hunt, and many more.

 Ferndale was featured by Huell Howser in Road Trip Episode 149.

 Humboldt County has also been the filming location for countless national television advertisements, including many major car commercials.

 The Netflix series Virgin River is set in Humboldt County.